UPDATE FROM THE REVIEWS TEAM:

 Although it is much easier to see all of these problems in hindsight than it probably was for players to be aware of them before putting themselves at risk of not being paid, the writing was on the wall for a long time.
 However, the final nail in the coffin was indeed the increasing difficulty in recent months that winning players experienced making withdrawals.

 December, 2015 founder and former Director of EPN and consultant to Full Flush Poker Clive Archer resigned due to poor health, and the business acquired new ownership.
 Meanwhile, Full Flush Poker reportedly had already been experiencing financial difficulty for some time, but ever since the new owners took over, player payments have become much slower and, most recently, nonexistent.
-Reportedly, virtually all of the withdrawals that have been processed in 2016 have been cash payments of $360 or less.
+Reportedly, virtually all of the withdrawals that have been processed recently have been cash payments of $360 or less.
 Larger withdrawals and requests for payments using other methods have been pending for months.
 Unconfirmed reports also state that the site owes $5 million to affiliates.
 The Full Flush domain is now on sale for a measly $1,500.

 Unfortuately, these developments do not bode well for players who are waiting to be paid.
 When and if they might get their money remains to be seen.

 On Friday, September 30, 2016, players at Full Flush Poker began reporting that, without any warning, the site had gone offline.
 However, those who were able to reach Technical Support were advised not to worry, that the site was in the process of updating its software and the temporary glitch would be corrected.

 The only further communication was on social media the following Monday, October 3, this time notifying customers that the site was “in the process of updating ongoing solutions to offer a new, more exciting platform.”
 Players were also reassured that they would receive “updates on this change each day.”
 Full Flush Poker apologized for the inconvenience and, in response to players who were concerned about the money in their account, stated that “all balances are safe.”